Maksym Kozytskyi: Politics

 In 2015, Kozytskyi stood for election to the Lviv Regional Council for the political party «Self Reliance», but he was not accepted to the council.
 In the summer of 2019, he was a candidate for the position of the Governor of Lviv regional state administration (LRSA) together with Markiyan Malsky and Denys Shmyhal but did not get the position.
 However, in December 2019 Malsky announced his dismissal and Maksym Kozytskyi was approved by the Government of Ukraine for the position of the Governor of LRSA.

 On February 5, 2020 the President of Ukraine Volodymyr Zelenskyy signed an order approve Maksym Kozytskyi as the Governor of Lviv Regional State Administration.
 At the same time, Kozytskyi became the chief of Lviv Regional Organization of the political party Servant of the People.

-In October 2020 Kozytskyi was the first in the party list of Servant of the People at the elections to the Lviv Regional Council and the party obtained 9 seats, thus, becoming second major party in the Lviv Regional Council.
+In October 2020 Kozytskyi was the first in the party list of Servant of the People at the elections to the Lviv Regional Council and the party obtained 9 seats, thus, becoming the second major party in the Lviv Regional Council.